microdotblog/indie-microblogging/Part 3/Webmention.md

 All Micro.blog-hosted blogs use the same Webmention endpoint URL.
 External blogs such as WordPress will use a URL provided by the Webmention plugin for WordPress.

-Webmentions are sent to the endpoint URL as an HTTP POST with essentially just 2 form-encoded parameters:
+Webmentions are sent to the endpoint URL as an HTTP POST with essentially just two form-encoded parameters:

 * `source`: the URL of the new reply
 * `target`: the URL of the original post being replied to